sxppro/serverless-s3/README.md

-# S4: Serverless Simple Storage Service
+# Serverless S3 (S4)

-**S4** is a serverless stack designed to deploy minimal [AWS](https://aws.amazon.com) resources to safely handle file upload and download for any application with different Access Control Lists for upload and download.
+This is a serverless stack designed to deploy minimal [AWS](https://aws.amazon.com) resources to safely handle file upload and download for any application with different Access Control Lists for upload and download.

-The three core functionalities of S4 are:
+The three core functionalities are:

 - **Generate S3 presigned upload URL:** Generate S3 presigned POST upload url for any user possessing a token that was previoulsy put in S4 token table.
 - **Dispatch file uploaded event:** Dispatch an event alerting that a file was uploaded.
 The event may then be used to trigger a lambda in your project for instance.